domkm/domkm.github.com/_posts/2014-06-15-isomorphic-clojure-1.md

 ### MPA Pros & SPA Cons

 * **SEO** \\
   Until [recently](http://googlewebmastercentral.blogspot.com/2014/05/understanding-web-pages-better.html), no major search engine executed JS.
 Though the only search engine that you care about reports to now execute JS, I would not be the first to question if this will put SPAs on equal footing with MPAs.
-Even if Google treats them the same, SPAs have significantly slower initial page-load speed, which negatively affects SEO.
+Even if Google treats them the same, SPAs have significantly slower initial page-load speed and that negatively affects SEO.
 To serve fully-formed HTML, developers have resorted to crazy workarounds like rendering SPAs in headless browsers and serving HTML extracted from there.
 Needless to say, this introduces a whole new level of complexity.
 * **Page-Load Performance** \\
   Serving fully-formed HTML is *fast*.
 Speed matters.
 Metrics from large companies have repeatedly demonstrated that user engagement decreases as latency increases.
-Rendering an initial request for an MPA requires fewer requests than for an SPA.
+Rendering an initial page for an MPA requires fewer requests than for an SPA.
 For initial renders, SPAs additionally need to request and receive JS, execute it, and then request and receive data specific to that page.
 * **Connection Quality** \\
   Slow or inconsistent connections can make SPAs unusable.
 This is particularly important for mobile users.
 * **Accessibility** \\